okpunosolomon/Admira-Autonomous-Agent/README.md

 It serves as a 24/7 **AI-powered student assistant** capable of handling tuition inquiries, hostel booking, result checking, admission guidance, and real-time notifications.
 The project demonstrates how **Copilot Studio**, **Power Automate**, and **Microsoft Teams** can work together to replace repetitive manual operations with intelligent automation — enabling faster service, stronger governance, and improved student experience.

-Admira is not just a chatbot — it’s a scalable **digital operations agent** built with enterprise architecture and data-driven governance in mind.
+Admira is not just a chatbot, it’s a scalable **digital operations agent** built with enterprise architecture and data-driven governance in mind.

 ---